 Tools for Pruning Roses

 For roses, buy a pruning tool called a bypass pruner, Detweiler says.
 “They cut like scissors and will not crush the stem,” she notes.
 “For larger branches, use bypass loppers or a pruning saw.”
-Protect your hands with a thick pair of leather gardening gloves.
-You can buy gloves made specifically for rose pruning.
+Protect your hands with a thick pair of leather gardening gloves or gloves made specifically for rose pruning.

-One nice benefit: You can use the same tool no matter what kind of roses you grow or your level of experience.
-Just make sure the blades are sharp.
-And in-between plants, spray the pruner with rubbing alcohol to prevent the spread of disease.
+You can use the same tool no matter what kind of roses you grow or your level of experience.
+Schreiber explains that the main rule is to “always use clean and very sharp pruners when pruning your roses to prevent the spread of diseases.”
+In-between plants, spray the pruner with rubbing alcohol to prevent the spread of disease.

 How to Prune Roses

 Each type of rose can be pruned in a specific way.
-Detweiler offers this general that apply to all varieties.
+Detweiler offers this general advice that applies to all varieties.

 • Pruning simply means to cut away the unwanted parts of your plant.
 Work to remove all dead, damaged or diseased branches.
 If you see discoloration on the cane — which is simply the rose’s woody, pliable stem — prune below that area so only healthy canes remain.